For your own personal health and for the overall health of the planet, you should be eating more insects.

 I'm sold — where can I find some bugs to eat?

-Apart from the protein bar company Exo, there's the British company Ento (which sells sushi-like bento boxes with cricket-based foods), the Boston-based Six Foods (which just rolled out low-fat chips made from cricket flour), and World Ento (which offers recipe-ready crickets, along with cricket-based flour and baking mixes), among others.
+Apart from the protein bar company Exo, there's the British company Ento (which sells sushi-like bento boxes with cricket-based foods), the Boston-based Six Foods (which just rolled out low-fat chips made from cricket flour), World Ento (which offers recipe-ready crickets, along with cricket-based flour and baking mixes), and All Things Bugs (which sells bulk cricket flour), among others.

-If the idea takes off, it's easy to imagine a bigger variety of offerings, especially because many cricket farms — which grow insects intended as lizard food — already offer the insects at low prices.
+If the idea takes off, it's easy to imagine a bigger variety of offerings, especially because because cricket farms — which grow insects intended as lizard food — could offer the insects at lower prices.

 Eventually, insects might even become the next hyper-local, self-gathered food source, because many different edible species are available in so many areas of the US.
 But be careful: because of widespread lawn pesticide use, it's hard to ensure they're safe, so they should be washed and cooked thoroughly.